Klajdis32/llama-app/README.md

-# Llama Chat Application
+# Chat Interface for Llama LLM

-A React-based chat application utilizing the powerful Llama-3.3-70B-Versatile model and the Groq API for intelligent and versatile conversational experiences.
+A React-based chat interface utilizing the powerful Llama-3.3-70B-Versatile model and the Groq API for intelligent and versatile conversational experiences.

 ---